Robert-Dstech/shiny-app-for-tuberculosis-surveillance/README.md

 # Tuberculosis surveillance dashboard
 This repository contains a tuberculosis dashboard with visualizations aimed at providing insights into various aspects related to tuberculosis .
-The dashboard encompasses data on samples collected, positivity rates, demographics, antimicrobial resistance, and HIV status.
+The dashboard encompasses tabs on samples collected, positivity rates, demographics, antimicrobial resistance, and HIV status.

 ## Features